vert-x/vert-x.github.io/docs_md/embedding_manual.md

 [TOC]

-It's highly recommended that you run Vert.x applications as modules using the `vertx` command at the command line, however it is possible to embed Vert.x inside pre-existing Java applications.
+It's highly recommended that you run Vert.x applications as modules using the `vertx runmod` command at the command line, however it is possible to embed Vert.x inside pre-existing Java applications.
 There are two ways this can be done:

 # Embedding the Vert.x platform

-The Vert.x platform is the container which knows how to run Vert.x modules and verticles, it also contains the Vert.x module system functionality.
+The Vert.x platform is the container which knows how to run Vert.x modules and verticles, it also contains the Vert.x module system.

 You use an instance of the interface `org.vertx.java.platform.PlatformManager` to control the platform.

 To get an instance of `PlatformManager` you use the `org.vertx.java.platform.PlatformLocator` class: